20+ places to eat al fresco

-Miso glazed cod with black rice choy sum lime chilli and coriander is one of the dishes on the new spring outdoor menu.
+Miso glazed cod with black rice choy sum lime chilli and coriander is one of the dishes on the outdoor menu.
 Meat-free options include Dirty Vegan burger with Marmite onions, smoked cheese, tomato relish and fries.
 The pub does a great breakfast too, plus there are new arrivals on the drinks list including cocktails, gins and soft drinks.
 Smart wooden tables and bright red chairs have been set up outside with big umbrellas decorated with fairy lights and candles.
 The entire space is heated and there are fleecy blankets to snuggle under and piles of cushions to sink into in a lovely suntrap off Market Square.
 The pub has also extended its outside area by taking over the four car parking spaces at the front with seating spots to sit and nurse a pint of real ale or a glass of something chilled, again with parasols and heating.
 Book here

 The Crabmill, Preston Bagot

 Dine in the front and covered back garden of this rustic former rural cider mill close to Henley-in-Arden.
 It’s open for al fresco eating and drinking.
 There’s a 5.8km circular walk from the pub joining the Stratford canal towpath (download route here).
 Sister pub The Arrow Mill near Alcester and Stratford also has a brilliant pub garden – with a covered marquee.
 Check out images here.